pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.clean/clean_tree?.md

+Returns a boolean indicating whether the working directory is clean.

 ## Parameters

 - None
 ## Description
-Checks if there are any uncommitted changes in the git working directory.
+ Executes a system command to check for differences in the working directory.

-## Returns
-Returns true if the working directory is clean, otherwise it returns false.